Twitter Files

+A major aspect of the examination surrounded false assertions by Musk and others that Twitter had been ordered by the government to help presidential candidate Joe Biden in the coming election by suppressing an October 2020 New York Post story about Hunter Biden's laptop.
+Researcher Matt Taibbi found no evidence of government involvement in Twitter's decision to initially withhold the story.

+In a June 2023 court filing, Twitter attorneys strongly denied that the Files showed the government had coerced the company to censor content, as Musk and many Republicans claimed.
+Former Twitter employees asserted that Republican officials also made takedown requests so often that Twitter had to keep a database tracking them.

+Internal Twitter emails showed the company allowed accounts operated by the U.S. military to run a Middle East influence campaign; some accounts were kept on the platform for years before being taken down.

-The releases have prompted debate over the nature of blacklisting, vows for congressional investigation, calls for the full release of all documents for the sake of transparency, and calls to improve content moderation processes at Twitter.
+The releases prompted debate over the nature of blacklisting, vows for congressional investigation, calls for the full release of all documents for the sake of transparency, and calls to improve content moderation processes at Twitter.

-After the first set of Files was published, many technology journalists wrote that the reported evidence did not demonstrate much more than Twitter's policy team having a difficult time making a tough call but resolving the matter swiftly, while right-wing voices said the documents confirmed Twitter's liberal bias.
-Other reports indicate that Republican officials made the same kinds and similar volumes of requests for which Democratic officials are blamed.

 Background

-On November 28, 2022, Elon Musk announced the coming Twitter Files by tweeting "The Twitter Files on free speech suppression soon to be published on Twitter itself.
-The public deserves to know what really happened..."

-The inner workings of content moderation systems are not well known to the public, as knowledge of the details could enable manipulation.
-American conservatives contended that Twitter was biased against them and saw such moderation actions as evidence.
+The inner workings of Twitter's content moderation systems were not well known to the public, on the basis that knowledge of the details could enable manipulation.
+But American conservatives had long contended that Twitter used its moderation policies to muzzle conservative views.
+On November 28, 2022, a month after Musk officially acquired Twitter, Musk announced that he planned to release a portion of Twitter's internal documents related to "free speech suppression", adding, "The public deserves to know what really happened" under Twitter's prior leadership.

-Elon Musk gave a series of internal Twitter documents, such as screenshots, emails, and chat logs, to freelance journalists Matt Taibbi and Bari Weiss.
+Musk subsequently gave a series of internal Twitter documents—including screenshots, emails, and chat logs—to freelance journalists Matt Taibbi and Bari Weiss.
 Taibbi noted that "in exchange for the opportunity to cover a unique and explosive story, I had to agree to certain conditions" that he did not disclose.
 Weiss stated that the only condition she and her reporting team agreed to was that the material would be first published on Twitter.
 Musk later stated he had not read the documents before their release to Taibbi and Weiss.

-On December 6, Musk fired James Baker, deputy general counsel at Twitter, for allegedly vetting information before it was passed on to Taibbi and Weiss, and providing an explanation that Musk found "unconvincing."
-Baker had been involved in the decision to withhold the laptop story and had previously been general counsel for the FBI.
+On December 6, Musk fired James Baker, deputy general counsel at Twitter, for allegedly vetting the information before it was passed on to Taibbi and Weiss and providing an explanation that Musk found "unconvincing."
+Taibbi said that the planned publication of Twitter's internal documents related to its handling of the Hunter Biden laptop story had been delayed because of Baker's vetting.
+Baker had previously been general counsel for the FBI and investigated Russian interference into the 2016 election.